-Effective treatment for glaucoma will involve early detection and may include a combination of available therapies.
-Glaucoma treatments, when administered at the onset of glaucoma development, can preserve sight, however, any vision previously lost is permanent.
-Glaucoma treatments include:
+Effective treatment will involve early detection and may include a combination of available therapies.
+Treatments, when administered at the onset of increased intraocular pressure development, can preserve sight, however, any vision previously lost is permanent.

-Medication: Eye drops or pills to lower eye pressure or to lessen fluid production are the most common early glaucoma treatment.
-Because glaucoma medicines can interfere with other drugs, you should inform your doctor of any medications or supplements you take.
-Regularly taking your glaucoma medicine is vital to controlling eye pressure and slowing the progression of glaucoma.
+Medication: Eye drops or pills to lower eye pressure or to lessen fluid production are the most common early treatment.
+Because medicines can interfere with other drugs, you should inform your doctor of any medications or supplements you take.
+Regularly taking your glaucoma medicine is vital to controlling eye pressure and slowing the progression of the disease.

 - Trabeculoplasty: Laser stretches the trabecular meshwork to allow drainage from the eye

 - Iridotomy: Laser creates a small hole in the iris from which fluid can flow freely

 - Cyclophotocoagulation: Laser is used to treat the eye’s middle layer, thereby reducing fluid production

 Laser surgery for glaucoma is performed as an in-office procedure, typically one eye at a time, with several days or weeks between procedures.